Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

 To enter another year?

 What will they taste of, the Christmas roses?

 The bees are flying.
 They taste the spring.

 Stanza-by-Stanza Analysis of 'Wintering'

-Ten stanzas forming a kind of timeline of events, from winter through to spring.
+Ten stanzas form a kind of timeline of events, from winter through to spring.
 From dormancy and inactivity through to revival and hope.
 Sylvia Plath faces her creative spirit, her poetic self.

-The speaker seems to be observing anxiously what's going on with the hive, her own internal feelings, with regards the season, the environment, the domestic atmospheres.
-All is wrapped in a mythological/fairy tale like narrative.
+The speaker seems to be observing anxiously what's going on with the hive, her own internal feelings, the season, the environment, and the domestic atmosphere.
+All is wrapped in a mythological/fairytale-like narrative.

 First and Second Stanza

 Joined by punctuation, a comma, the first two stanzas find the speaker with stored honey, the product of the hive, the sweetness.
 Six jars.